-Almost 10% of all government sponsored mortgages entered forbearance which accounts for almost 841 billion dollars in loans.
+Almost 10% of all government sponsored mortgages entered mortgage forbearance which accounts for almost 841 billion dollars in loans.
 4 in 5 workers say they live paycheck to paycheck, with around 30 million people unemployed, the numbers could be daunting.
 Yet the Nasdaq just hit a record high with stocks marching towards the sky.
 What is radically different in real estate in 2020 than 2008

 What is in the data?

-The Coronavirus has thrown the economy into a tailspin with 30 million unemployed and over 841 billion in mortgages in forbearance.
+The Coronavirus has thrown the economy into a tailspin with 30 million unemployed and over 841 billion in mortgage forbearance.
 This equates to almost 10% of all mortgages are in some sort of a workout/ forbearance situation where the lender is getting less than prescribed or no payments at all.

 At the same time there have many multiple studies showing between 60 to 80% of all Americans live paycheck to paycheck.
 We all know that the pandemic interrupted allot of paychecks so what does this mean for mortgages?

 A look back at what drove 2008 crisis